typerandom/lick/README.md

 Lick is a tool for automatically checking the compatibility of your software license, against the license of the libraries you use.

+**NOTE: WORK IN PROGRESS!
+CURRENTLY ONLY OUTPUTS GRAPH OF LICENSES, BUT DOES NOT CHECK THE COMPATIBILITY BETWEEN THEM.**

 # Use

     $ ./lick [src root path]